We may earn affiliate commissions for the recommended products. Learn more.

 New emails are shown in bold and you can choose to allow notifications on your desktop or mobile phone app so you’ll be alerted as soon as you get a new message.

-The paid versions also let you create custom folders, filters, and labels to help you organize your emails.
+All versions also let you create custom folders, filters, and labels to help you organize your emails, but the free version has some strict limits

 Proton Mail app